 The Václav Havel Airport is located 15 km west of the city centre.
 You can make your way to our university from the airport via public transport or taxi.

-A public transport ticker costs 32 CZK (40 CZK if you purchase it from the driver), and the tickets are valid for transfers to all public transport in Prague (buses, trams, metro, some trains in Prague and the cable car to Petřín) for 90 minutes (see details on the ticket).
+A public transport ticket costs 40 CZK.
+You have to buy it in advance, it’s not possible to buy it on the board (only in selected vehicles, payment only by credit card).
+The tickets are valid for transfers to all public transport in Prague (buses, trams, metro, some trains in Prague and the cable car to Petřín) for 90 minutes (see details on the ticket).
 From the Václav Havel Airport, take bus 119, which will take you to the Metro A Veleslavín station.
 From the Veleslavín station, take the metro two stations towards Skalka/Depo Hostivař all the way to the Metro A Dejvická station.

 If you are travelling in a larger group and you decide to go by taxi, ask about the price before you get in and insist that the driver drives to Suchdol via Horoměřice (it should cost about 350 CZK), instead of going twice as far via Dejvice (700 CZK).
 Refuse any taxi that wants to go via Dejvice.